surajyadav-git/rancher-opa-neuvector-kubewarden-workshop/docs/Lab01-OPAGatekeeper.md

 **Step 3)** Copy [template.yaml](/template.yaml) file content into the OPA Template editor (Please open link in new tab and make sure to navigate back to the previous tab once content is copied).

-`Follow the below instruction to copy & pastetemplate.yaml content`
+`Follow the below instruction to copy & paste template.yaml content`

 Navigate to the [template.yaml](/template.yaml) url and click on `copy raw content` as shown in below screenshot.